AJAnderson/garpr/README.md

 This getting started is targeted at developers and people already somewhat familiar with interacting with the challonge api.

-In this exampled, we will go through the process of setting up a mongodb database, importing tournament results from challonge, and generating rankings for your region.
+In this example, we will go through the process of setting up a mongodb database, importing tournament results from challonge, and generating rankings for your region.

 To get started with garpr you need an installation of Python 2.7 and an installation of mongodb.